devsnit/n8n-perfect-server/README.md

 # 🚀 n8n Perfect Server Setup

 Welcome to the **n8n-perfect-server** repository!
-This project helps you easily set up and run an [n8n](https://n8n.io) server — an extendable workflow automation tool — with Puppeteer integration, optimized for an Ubuntu 22.04 environment.
+This project helps you easily set up and run an [n8n](https://n8n.io) server — an extendable workflow automation tool — with Puppeteer integration, PostgreSQL, Redis, Gotenberg, and optional Qdrant vector search.
+It's optimized for an Ubuntu 22.04 environment.

-Get ready to harness the full power of n8n with custom automation, PDF generation, and more!
+Get ready to harness the full power of n8n with custom automation, PDF generation, execution history control, secure vector database access, and more!

 ---